-Seahawks coach Pete Carroll on changes to NFL draft and offseason: ‘We’ll figure it out.
-We’ll get it done’
+Seahawks’ Pete Carroll on changes to NFL draft and offseason due to coronavirus: ‘We’ll figure it out’

-You really wouldn’t expect Seahawks coach Pete Carroll to view the hopefully once-in-a-lifetime challenges facing every individual and business right now as anything other than another opportunity to compete.
+You really wouldn’t expect Seahawks coach Pete Carroll to view the challenges facing every individual and business right now as anything other than another opportunity to compete.

-And true to form, when asked this week about how he and the Seahawks will handle some of the changes that will be forced on all 32 NFL teams this offseason due to the novel coronavirus, Carroll responded with trademark optimism.
+And true to form, when asked this week about how he and the Seahawks will handle some of the changes that will be forced on all 32 NFL teams this offseason due to the coronavirus pandemic, Carroll responded with trademark optimism.

 “We’ll figure it out,’’ Carroll said during an interview on SiriusXM NFL Radio with hosts Jim Miller and Pat Kirwan on Monday.
 “We’ll get it done.’’

-Like his 31 NFL coaching counterparts, Carroll is currently not only preparing for an NFL draft that will be done in a virtual format with club personnel required to work from their homes, but also waiting to find out what kind of offseason program teams will be allowed to conduct.
+Like his 31 NFL coaching counterparts, Carroll is not only preparing for an NFL draft that will be done in a virtual format with club personnel required to work from their homes, but also waiting to find out what kind of offseason program teams will be allowed to conduct.

-The Seahawks were expecting to begin their offseason workout program on April 20, a period that typically begins with a few weeks of conditioning and eventually morphs into on-field Organized Team Activities and concludes with mini-camp in June.
+The Seahawks were expecting to begin their offseason workout program April 20, a period that typically begins with a few weeks of conditioning and eventually morphs into on-field Organized Team Activities and concludes with minicamp in June.

 But for now, everything is on hold.
-Teams with new coaches were to begin theirs this week (teams with new coaches always get a two-week head start) hoping to at least communicate with players via videoconference.
+Teams with new coaches (with a two-week head start) were to begin their programs this week, hoping to at least communicate with players via video.

-But the NFL last week decided that for now teams cannot do anything and must wait for the league to give further instruction on how, if or when teams will be allowed to conduct meetings and workouts via video.
+But the NFL last week decided that teams must wait for the league to give further instruction on how, if or when teams will be allowed to conduct meetings and workouts remotely.

 “We just kind of keep grinding and stay with the mentality kind of like if they tell us next week we are on then we are attempting to be as prepared as possible,’’ Carroll said of the offseason program.
 “We are competing like crazy right now to make sense of how to do this remotely.’’

-Same holds true with the draft, with teams having to prepare without the benefit of some of the staples of past years, such as the 30 visits by prospective draftees to team facilities and attending Pro Days.
+The same holds true with the draft, with teams having to prepare without the benefits of past years, such as the 30 visits by prospective draftees to team facilities and attending Pro Days.

 Carroll said it’s hard to predict the impact those changes will have on how the draft unfolds.